niko-korosec-student/ROS2-Bootcamp/notes/ROS Workshop.md

 ![service call ](images/terminal7.png)

 ### Creating the Client Node - no OOP

+This client example is written without object-oriented programming (OOP) to keep it as short and simple as possible.
+It’s meant only as a demonstration of how a service client works in ROS 2.
+For real projects, the OOP style with classes is usually preferred because it makes code easier to extend, maintain, and reuse.

 Now let’s create a Python service client so we can actually call this new service directly from code.
 First, create a Python file called `add_two_ints_client_no_oop.py` in the package folder (`/home/ws/src/my_py_pkg/my_py_pkg`) and add the following code: